-Below 20~nm, the effective magnetization of the BiYIG films grown on GYSGG gradually crosses zero, indicating a compensation of the effective anisotropy.
-To further investigate this regime of compensated magnetic anisotropy, additional samples with thicknesses between 5 and 30~nm were grown on GYSGG again, motivated by the observation in Fig.~\ref{fig4}(b) that the $\mu_0M_{\text {eff}}$ of BiYIG grown on this substrate crosses zero slightly above 10~nm.
+Below 20~nm, the effective magnetization of the BiYIG films grown on GYSGG gradually crosses zero, indicating a compensation of the effective magnetic anisotropy.
+To further investigate the regime of compensated magnetic anisotropy, in which the perpendicular magnetic anisotropy balances the shape anisotropy arising from the demagnetizing field the thin-film ($M_{\text{eff}}=0$), additional samples with thicknesses between 5 and 30~nm were grown on GYSGG again, motivated by the observation in Fig.~\ref{fig4}(b) that the $\mu_0M_{\text {eff}}$ of BiYIG grown on this substrate crosses zero slightly above 10~nm.
 Their effective magnetization values are summarized in Fig.~\ref{fig4}(c).
 At an off-axis angle of 39$^\circ$, the anisotropy compensation occurs around $t=$~11~nm.
 By reducing the off-axis angle to 34$^\circ$, the evolution of $\mu_0M_{\text {eff}}$ with thickness is slower, and the compensation thickness shifts close to 28~nm.
 This shift is essentially related to changes in the stoichiometry of the BiYIG films grown at different positions within the plasma.
-As shown in Fig.~\ref{fig1}(b), a smaller off-axis angle leads to a more pronounced accumulation of Fe relative to Y and Bi (see also Appendix~A).
+As shown in Fig.~\ref{fig1}(b), a smaller off-axis angle leads to a more pronounced accumulation of Fe relative to Y and Bi (see also SM~\cite{SM}).
 Thereby, this affects the lattice parameter and the saturation magnetization of the BiYIG films deposited closer to the on-axis position.
 The change in stoichiometry leads to a slower saturation of the out-of-plane lattice parameter with increasing film thickness.
 In addition to the off-axis angle, the oxygen flow during deposition provides an additional degree of control over the magnetic anisotropy.
-This aspect is discussed more extensively in Appendix~C.
+This aspect is discussed more extensively in SM~\cite{SM}.